grimdoomer/Prometheus-Alpha/README.md

 Welcome to the Prometheus Pre-Alpha test!
 This page contains some useful resources for learning how to use Prometheus, open issues, and how to report new issues.

 ## Rules
-Please keep the existence and all info regarding this alpha test private.
-The purpose of this pre-alpha test is to get some initial feedback and testing before a public alpha build is released.
-To keep the element of "surprise" please refrain from posting any information, pictures, videos, or distributing builds of Prometheus to anyone outside of the pre-alpha test.
+This beta is not private but has not been advertised outside of the RemnantMods discord server as it's still a little rough around the edges for public advertisement.
+Once I complete some more features (namely MCC BSP conversions) and fix some more bugs I will open source the code base and advertise it on twitter.
+Until then I'd rather not flood the discord server with people asking when it will be done or why such-and-such feature isn't available.

 ## Download
-The Prometheus Pre-Alpha build can be downloaded [here](http://icode4.coffee/files/Prometheus/Prometheus_PreAlpha.zip).
+The Prometheus Pre-Alpha build can be downloaded [here](http://icode4.coffee/files/Prometheus/Prometheus_0.9.12.163_PreAlpha.zip).
 Upon running you may be prompted to download an updated version, should you accept the latest version will be downloaded and installed automatically.

 ## Notes
 This build is still very rough around the edges and you will encounter issues while using it.
 This is a "debug" build that has not been optimized and will most likely perform poorly (low FPS, etc).
 This is done intentionally so that extra debugging information can be exposed via exception/assert dialogs when issues or crashes occur.

+Functionality related to importing MCC tags is not available in the pre-alpha builds.
+MCC BSP imports still need some additional work for shader conversions and will be excluded from the builds until that work is finished.

 ## How to Use
 I've put together some really half-assed videos that cover how to setup and use Prometheus which can be found in the following [youtube playlist](https://www.youtube.com/playlist?list=PLBOX21CcPFvKOpEI89GYJ-YF7TeA-bpte).
 I highly recommend watching these videos at least once to get familiar with how to use and navigate around Prometheus.
+Note that these videos were made for the pre-alpha testers before the pre-alpha build was made public.
+They are very rough and I will look into recording newer more refined versions sometime soon.

 ## Reporting Bugs
 Before creating a bug report make sure you're on the most recent version and check the [issues](https://github.com/grimdoomer/Prometheus-Pre-Alpha/issues) section to see if your issue/bug has already been reported.
 It would also be a good idea to check the [Known Issues](https://github.com/grimdoomer/Prometheus-Pre-Alpha/issues/1) page to see if it contains the issue/bug you're experiencing.